How to get more Defined Abs, the Tips that Worked for me!

-I repeat, drink 500 to 600 milliliters of water when you first wake up, before you do anything else.
+I repeat, drink 500 to 600 milliliters of water when you first wake up before you do anything else.
 Making this a habit early in your day will help you continue it throughout the day.
-Water is essential, because, if we don’t have it, any other training and even nutritional advice will be compromised.
+Water is essential because any other training and even nutritional advice will be compromised if we don't have it.

 Divide the portions properly on your plate

-If you follow this advice, you will see nutrition as something much more practical.
-I want you to visualize your plate as if it were a clock.
+If you follow this advice, you will see nutrition as something much more practical to reduce belly fat.
+First, I want you to visualize your plate as if it were a clock.
 You have to essentially draw two times on your plate: 9:00 and 4:00.

 When you draw this picture, you will see that there are three servings.
 Put the different macronutrients you need in each portion.